Before & After

 These are the horizontal lines that form when you raise your eyebrows.
 Forehead lines are the result of repeated muscle contraction during natural facial expression and raising of the eyebrows.

 Crows feet are caused by muscle movement when we smile or squint.
 Very often these lines become permanent (static wrinkles) even when the muscle is at rest.
-More and more younger people are investing in cosmetic treatments as a preventative, especially when deep lines are starting to form at an early age.
+The younger generation are starting to invest in anti-wrinkle treatments as a preventative, especially when deep lines are starting to form at an early age.

 The shape and contour of the brow is formed by interaction of specific muscle groups, which act as a depressor and/or elevator.
 These muscles lift and shape the brow.
 When the lateral brow depressor is weakened, other muscles aid the lifting process; resulting in a flared natural brow, which lifts, opens and widens the brow area.